executors/executors/README.md

 *Returns:* A future with an associated shared state that will contain the result of `fd()`. [*Note:* `e.async_execute(g)` may return any future type that satisfies the Future requirements, and not necessarily `std::future`.
 One possible implementation approach is for the polymorphic wrapper to attach a continuation to the inner future via that object's `then()` member function.
 When invoked, this continuation stores the result in the outer future's associated shared and makes that shared state ready. *--end note*]

-## Thread pool type
+## Thread pools

-The thread pool class is meant to represent a common approach to introducing concurrency or parallelism to code without the siginificant overhead of creating and destroying threads whenever concurrency is needed.
-There are a significant number of possible thread pool approaches, the statically sized thread pool is one of the simplest that still provides the ability for code to introduce low cost concurrency.
+Thread pools create concurrent or parallel execution agents without incurring the overhead of thread creation and destruction whenever such agents are needed.

 ### Header `<thread_pool>` synopsis